puppetlabs/puppetlabs-apache/README.md

 ##### `keepalive`

 Determines whether to enable persistent HTTP connections with the [`KeepAlive`][] directive.
 Valid options: 'Off', 'On'.

+If 'On', use the [`keepalive_timeout`][] and [`max_keepalive_requests`][] parameters to set relevant options.

 Default: 'Off'.

-If 'On', use the [`keepalive_timeout`][] and [`max_keepalive_requests`][] parameters to set relevant options.

 ##### `keepalive_timeout`

 Sets the [`KeepAliveTimeout`] directive, which determines the amount of time the Apache server waits for subsequent requests on a persistent HTTP connection.
+This parameter is only relevant if the [`keepalive` parameter][] is enabled.

 Default: '15'.

-This parameter is only relevant if the [`keepalive` parameter][] is enabled.

 ##### `max_keepalive_requests`

 Limits the number of requests allowed per connection when the [`keepalive` parameter][] is enabled.

 Default: '100'.

 ##### `lib_path`

 Specifies the location where [Apache module][Apache modules] files are stored.
-Default: Depends on the operating system.
+Default: Depends on operating system.

 - **Debian** and **Gentoo**: `/usr/lib/apache2/modules`
 - **FreeBSD**: `/usr/local/libexec/apache24`